dorj222/booksuggester/README.md

 Link: https://booksuggesterapp.herokuapp.com/

-## Cloning and Running the Application in local
+## Cloning and Running the Application in localhost

-Clone the project into local
+Clone the project to your local machine

 To install all the npm packages, please go into the project folder and type the following command
 ```